ewels/rich-codex/docs/inputs/markdown.md

 In addition to running commands, you can format code blocks or "snippets".

 To do this, make the `<!-- RICH-CODEX` code comment config with the `snippet` key.
-Remember that you can use the pipe character `|` in YAML to have multi-line strings, but there must be correct indentation.
+Remember that you can use the pipe character `|` in YAML to have multi-line strings, but you need to be careful with indentation to maintain valid YAML.
 I'd recommend you write the YAML in a code editor with syntax highlighting and then paste it in.

 <!-- prettier-ignore-start -->